ConfederacyOfGaia/Gaia/magic-items.md

 When you roll a critical hit, you can attempt to stun the creature.
 The creature must roll a Constitution saving throw; DC = 8 + your Strength bonus + your proficiency bonus.

+\page

 #### Moonstrike

 This elegantly crafted longsword is deceptively lightweight.
 Despite its apparent age it appears completely unblemished and the binding around the grip feels freshly wrapped.

 ##### Attunement Bonus

 On a hit, you can use your bonus action to heal yourself of hp equal to your proficiency bonus.
-You can use this abiluty a number of times equal to your proficiency bonus per short rest.
+You can use this ability a number of times equal to your proficiency bonus per short rest.

-\page
+#### The Pyremaul

+Forged from deep red iron, this massive hammer houses an ever-burning gemstone of orange flame.
+The head of the hammer is always warm to the touch, and the head becomes englufled in flames every time it scores a hit.

+##### Attunement Bonus

+On a hit, the Pyremaul does an additional die of fire damage, per the Additional Damage column on the Evolving Items table.

 #### Seethe